Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning

 Figure~\ref{fig:voronoi_result} shows results for six datasets (\textsc{AFRO}, \textsc{CGSS}, \textsc{EVS}, \textsc{GSS}, \textsc{ISD}, and \textsc{LAPO}).
 For each dataset, we run Faiss k-means with the specified \(k\) and plot the \textbf{centroids (\(\times\))} together with the corresponding \textbf{Voronoi cells} (light-colored polygons).
 The small dots are individual embedding samples, colored by their k-means cluster assignments \(z_i\).
 In each subplot, $k$ denotes the number of clusters (and thus centroids), while $regions$ reports the number of Voronoi cells formed in the 2D projection.
 In our outputs, $regions$ matches $k$, indicating that each centroid produces one Voronoi region.
 Overall, we extract \(2{,}000\) centroid prototypes across the six datasets, and use these prototypes as a compact set of representative points for subsequent analysis.
 To preserve representativeness across the regional datasets, we apply a clustering-based sampling strategy with a fixed sampling rate for each dataset.
 This procedure yields 441 instances from AFRO, 74 from CGSS, 545 from EVS, 75 from GSS, 275 from ISD, and 590 from LAPOP (2{,}000 instances in total).

-This centroid-based summary is reasonable because k-means centroids act as prototypes that compactly approximate the embedding distribution.
-By minimizing within-cluster squared distances, the learned centroids capture the central tendency of dense areas and provide a stable, noise-robust representation of groups of similar points.
-Compared to random sampling, which can over-select frequent patterns and miss sparse but important regions, k-means allocates prototypes in a more structured way that improves coverage of the space while keeping the representation compact.
-As a result, the extracted centroids serve as a practical and representative set of summary points for downstream analysis and sampling.
+This centroid-based summary is justified because k-means centroids serve as prototypes that compactly approximate the embedding distribution.
+By minimizing within-cluster squared distances, the centroids capture the central tendency of dense regions and yield a stable, noise-robust representation of groups of similar points.
+In contrast to random sampling—which can overrepresent frequent patterns and overlook sparse yet important regions—k-means places prototypes more systematically, improving coverage while keeping the summary compact.
+Consequently, the extracted centroids provide a practical and representative set of summary points for downstream analysis and sampling.